What Is OpEx? A Guide to Understanding Operating Expenses

 What are Operating Expenses?

-OpEx are the day-to-day costs, or operating costs, a business incurs to run its core operations.
-These costs can be a one-time payment or recurring payments.
-Either way, they need to be paid to keep the company running.
+Operating expenses (OpEx) are the day-to-day costs required to run a business’s core operations.
+These costs can be either one-time or recurring payments but must be paid to keep the company functioning smoothly.

 • Payroll and employee salaries